0

 He is the creator and co-presenter of the high profile cross-chambers planning themed weekly discussion show, ‘Have We Got Planning News For You’, which was nominated for ‘Best Use of Social Media’ at the Legal Cheek Awards 2021.

 In 2024 he was appointed to the House of Lords as a working peer, in which capacity he sits as a legislator in the upper house of the UK Parliament.
-He is a member of the All Party Parliamentary Groups for Housing, Custom & Self-Build Housebuilding, and the Private Rental Sector.
+He is the Co-Chair (with Danny Beales MP) of the Policy Liaison Group on Housing Market and Housing Delivery.

-In February 2024, he was appointed by the Prime Minister to undertake a review into planning and delivery of national infrastructure projects: see (Lord) Banner KC to lead review on national infrastructure – GOV.UK (www.gov.uk).
-The review reported in May 2024.
+In February 2024, he was appointed by the Prime Minister to undertake a review into planning and delivery of national infrastructure projects.
+The Banner Review’s report was published in October 2024, alongside a Government Call for Evidence paper including a Ministerial Foreword praising the report: see Lord Banner KC review proposes roadmap to speed up delivery of national infrastructure - GOV.UK.

-Work in 2022-24 includes: appearing in the Supreme Court in Hillside Parks (one of the most important planning cases in several years); CG Fry in the Court of Appeal (test litigation concerning nutrient neutrality and the status & relevance of the Habitats Directive in the UK legal system post-Brexit); securing 391 dwellings on appeal in the St Albans Green Belt at Chiswell Green and 92 dwellings on appeal in the Three Rivers Green Belt at Sarratt (both on the basis of Very Special Circumstances); promoting several tall buildings in London, Milton Keynes, Bristol, Exeter and Basildon (5 inquiries & 4 judicial reviews); 25+ planning appeal victories concerning 5 year housing land supply; planning inquiry appeals concerning a proposed 2800 home development in Basildon and a proposed 2500 home development in Swindon; plans for a new Center Parcs holiday village; the successful resolution of high profile planning enforcement issues relating to the Fairmont Windsor Great Park 5* hotel; High Court challenges to the Royal Borough of Windsor & Maidenhead Local Plan, Waverley Local Plan Part 2 and Salt Cross Garden Village Area Action Plan; the Mead & Redrow judicial review concerning the interpretation of NPPF and PPG flood risk policy and guidance; obtaining permission on appeal for ‘Recharge One’ (an electric vehicle charging station together with overnight eco-lodge accommodation) in the South Downs National Park; a judicial review challenge to the Development Consent Order for an Energy from Waste facility in Wisbech; the redevelopment of the former US Embassy in Mayfair; acting for community groups opposed to Thames Water’s proposed new reservoir in Oxfordshire and the National Grid’s proposals for 160km of new pylons in East Anglia; litigation in Northern Ireland concerning the Casement Park stadium redevelopment, the Arc21 Energy From Waste project and the North-South Interconnector, and an underground gas storage project; advising the UK Government on constitutional issues relating to proposed legislation; £10m+ litigation in the Chancery Division over a development agreement relating to the Liverpool Waters scheme; a £50m public procurement dispute in Northern Ireland concerning the award of a contract for the management and disposal of Belfast’s municipal waste; advising on constitutional issues in Trinidad and Tobago; a high value arbitration in the Bahamas; several judgments as Justice of the Astana IFC Court in Kazakhstan; and acting as arbitrator in relation to commercial disputes in Dubai and Saudi Arabia.
+His recent and ongoing cases include: appearing in the Supreme Court in Hillside Parks (on the relationship between multiple planning permissions on the same site) & CG Fry (on nutrient neutrality & the status of the Habitats Directive in UK law post-Brexit); Mead in the Court of Appeal (on the relationship between the National Planning Policy Framework and the Planning Practice Guidance); R (SaferWaterS & CPRE) v.
+DEFRA, an ongoing challenge to the DEFRA Secretary of State’s decision to approve of Water Resources Management Plans that enshrine the principle of a new 150Mm3 reservoir in Abingdon without first holding a hearing or inquiry; securing 391 dwellings on appeal in the St Albans Green Belt at Chiswell Green, and defending a subsequent High Court challenge, as well as 92 dwellings on appeal in the Three Rivers Green Belt at Sarratt (both on the basis of Very Special Circumstances); promoting several tall buildings in London, Milton Keynes, Bristol, Exeter and Basildon (6 inquiries & 4 judicial reviews); 25+ planning appeal victories concerning 5 year housing land supply; planning inquiry appeals concerning a proposed 2800 home development in Basildon and a proposed 2500 home development in Swindon; plans for a new Center Parcs holiday village; the successful resolution of high profile planning enforcement issues relating to the Fairmont Windsor Great Park 5* hotel; High Court challenges to the Royal Borough of Windsor & Maidenhead Local Plan, Waverley Local Plan Part 2 and Salt Cross Garden Village Area Action Plan; obtaining permission on appeal for ‘Recharge One’ (an electric vehicle charging station together with overnight eco-lodge accommodation) in the South Downs National Park; a judicial review challenge to the Development Consent Order for an Energy from Waste facility in Wisbech; the redevelopment of the former US Embassy in Mayfair; acting for community groups opposed to the National Grid’s proposals for 160km of new pylons in East Anglia; litigation in Northern Ireland concerning the Casement Park stadium redevelopment, the Arc21 Energy From Waste project and the North-South Interconnector, and the Islandmagee underground gas storage project; advising the UK Government on constitutional issues relating to proposed legislation; £10m+ litigation in the Chancery Division over a development agreement relating to the Liverpool Waters scheme; an arbitration concerning a promotion agreement for a strategic housing development; a £50m public procurement dispute in Northern Ireland concerning the award of a contract for the management and disposal of Belfast’s municipal waste; advising on constitutional issues in Trinidad and Tobago; a high value arbitration in the Bahamas; several judgments as Justice of the Astana IFC Court in Kazakhstan; and acting as arbitrator in relation to commercial disputes in Dubai and Saudi Arabia.

 Alongside his private practice at the Bar, Charles has held the following non-executive board positions: